Putin raises tension on Ukraine, suspends START nuclear pact

 "We aren't fighting the Ukrainian people," Putin said ahead of the war's first anniversary Friday.
 "The Ukrainian people have become hostages of the Kyiv regime and its Western masters, which have effectively occupied the country."

-U.S. Secretary of State Antony Blinken described Moscow’s decision as “really unfortunate and very irresponsible."
+U.S. Secretary of State Antony Blinken described Moscow’s decision to suspend its participation in the treaty as “really unfortunate and very irresponsible."

 “We’ll be watching carefully to see what Russia actually does,” he said while visiting Greece.

+U.S. President Joe Biden, speaking in Poland a day after his surprise visit to Ukraine, did not mention the START suspension but blasted Putin for the invasion.
+He pledged continued support for Ukraine despite “hard and bitter days ahead.”

+“Democracies of the world will stand guard over freedom today, tomorrow and forever,” he said at Warsaw's landmark Royal Castle before a cheering crowd of Polish citizens and Ukrainian refugees.

-It was the second time in recent days the Ukraine war showed it could spread into perilous new terrain, after Blinken told China at the weekend that it would be a “serious problem” if Beijing provided arms and ammunition to Russia.
+Putin's announcement about the START Treaty was the second time in recent days the Ukraine war showed it could spread into perilous new terrain, after Blinken told China over the weekend that it would be a “serious problem” if Beijing provided arms and ammunition to Russia.

 China and Russia have aligned their foreign policies to oppose Washington.
-Beijing has refused to condemn Russia’s invasion or atrocities against civilians in Ukraine while strongly criticizing Western economic sanctions on Moscow.
-At the end of last year, Russia and China held joint naval drills in the East China Sea.
+Beijing has refused to condemn Russia’s invasion or atrocities against civilians in Ukraine, while strongly criticizing Western economic sanctions on Moscow.
+Late last year, Russia and China held joint naval drills.

 Russia invaded Ukraine on Feb.
 24, 2022, and made a dash toward Kyiv, apparently expecting to overrun the capital quickly.
 But stiff resistance from Ukrainian forces — supported by Western weapons — turned back Moscow's troops.
 While Ukraine has reclaimed many areas initially seized by Russia, the sides have become bogged down elsewhere.

-The war has revived the divide between Russia and the West, reinvigorated the NATO alliance, and created the biggest threat to Putin's rule of more than two-decades.
-U.S. President Joe Biden, fresh off a surprise visit to Kyiv, was in Poland on Tuesday to solidify that Western unity.
+The war has revived the divide between Russia and the West, reinvigorated the NATO alliance, and created the biggest threat to Putin's rule of more than two decades.

-While Russia's Constitution mandates that the president deliver the speech annually, Putin never gave one in 2022, as his troops rolled into Ukraine and suffered repeated setbacks.
-Much of it covered old ground, as Putin offered his own version of recent history, discounting Ukraine's arguments that it needed Western help to thwart a Russian military takeover.
+Much of Tuesday's speech covered old ground, as Putin offered his own version of recent history, discounting Ukraine's arguments that it needed Western help to thwart a Russian military takeover.

 “Western elites aren’t trying to conceal their goals, to inflict a ‘strategic defeat’ to Russia,” Putin said in the speech broadcast on all state TV channels.
 “They intend to transform the local conflict into a global confrontation."

-Italian Premier Giorgia Meloni, who was in Ukraine on Tuesday, said she hoped Putin had taken a different approach.
+Italian Premier Giorgia Meloni, who was in Ukraine on Tuesday, said she wished Putin had taken a different approach.

 “What we heard this morning was propaganda that we already know,” Meloni said in English.
 “He says (Russia) worked on diplomacy to avoid the conflict, but the truth is that there is somebody who is the invader and somebody who is defending itself.”

-Putin denied any wrongdoing in Ukraine, even after Kremlin forces struck civilian targets, including hospitals, and are widely accused of war crimes.
-Ukraine's military reported Tuesday that Russian forces shelled the southern cities of Kherson and Ochakiv while Putin spoke, killing six.

-President Volodymyr Zelenskyy lamented that Russian forces were “again mercilessly killing the civilian population."
+Chairman Mike McCaul and a handful of other GOP lawmakers said they had a productive meeting about what Zelenskyy needs for winning the war.
+He provided them with a list of weapons, including longer-range artillery and air-to-surface systems.

+The meeting comes as a growing number of hard-right Republicans are vowing to block future U.S. aid to Ukraine.
+“We have seen time and again the majority of Republicans and Democrats support our assistance to Ukraine,” McCaul said in a statement.
+“But the Biden administration needs to lay out their long-term strategy.”

-Putin began his speech with strong words for those countries that provided Kyiv with crucial military support and warned them against supplying any longer-range weapons.
+Putin began his speech Tuesday with strong words for countries that provided Kyiv with military support and warned them against supplying any longer-range weapons.

 “It’s they who have started the war.
 And we are using force to end it,” Putin said before an audience of lawmakers, state officials and soldiers.

-Likewise, he said Western sanctions hadn't “achieved anything and will not achieve anything."

-Reflecting the Kremlin's clampdown on free speech and press, it barred coverage of the address by media from "unfriendly" countries, including the U.S., the U.K. and those in the European Union, with Kremlin spokesman Dmitry Peskov saying their journalists could watch the broadcast.

-He previously told reporters that the speech’s delay had to do with Putin’s “work schedule,” but Russian media reports linked it to the setbacks by Russian forces.
-The Russian president also postponed the state-of-the-nation address in 2017.
+Ukraine’s military reported Tuesday that Russian forces shelled the southern cities of Kherson and Ochakiv while Putin spoke, killing six.
+Zelenskyy lamented that Russian forces were “again mercilessly killing the civilian population.”

+While Russia’s Constitution mandates that the president deliver the state-of-the-nation speech annually, Putin never gave one in 2022, as his troops suffered repeated setbacks.
 Last year, the Kremlin also canceled two other big annual events — Putin’s news conference and a highly scripted phone-in marathon taking questions from the public.

-Analysts expected Putin's speech would be tough in the wake of Biden's visit to Kyiv on Monday, which he did not mention.
-In his his own speech later Tuesday, Biden is expected to highlight the commitment of the central European country and other allies to Ukraine over the past year.
+Reflecting the Kremlin's clampdown on free speech and press, it barred in-person coverage of the address by media from "unfriendly" countries, including the U.S., the U.K. and those in the European Union.

 Follow the AP's coverage of Russia's war in Ukraine at https://apnews.com/hub/russia-ukraine